Tuesday, August 26, 2008

 "Tell 'em to fetch their own beer Gavin.
 Ya only get one night out as it is." said George.

 "Oh it's all right George, I don't mind."

 "Please ya sen then.
 Bigger bloody fool you!"

 "You're grumpy tonight George.
 Did ya lose on the races?" said Gert.

 "Well, I didn't win, put it that way."

 So that's how I spent that first evening with mi Dad.
-He seemed to quite happy having a few beers with people his own age that obviously adored him.
-Once the club closed down for the night, I walked mi Dad down to his bus stop and made sure he caught his last bus home to Jubilee Terrace.
+He seemed to be quite happy having a few beers with people his own age that obviously adored him.
+Once the club closed down for the night, I walked mi Dad down to the bus stop and made sure he caught his last bus home to Jubilee Terrace.